 Monoclonal antibodies are lab-created proteins that mimic the ones our bodies produce to fight viruses.
-The antibodies defend the body by blocking viruses from attaching to human cells.
+The antibodies defend the body by blocking Covid-19 viruses from attaching to human cells.

 Who is not eligible for this treatment?

-- Require oxygen therapy and/or respiratory support due to COVID-19
+Requiring oxygen therapy due to COVID-19

 How is Monoclonal Antibody Therapy administered?